Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 Defaults for numbers are typically zero, while `String`s and collections default to being empty.

-If your type is built from only types that implement `Default` then you can derive `Default`.
+🦀 If your type is built from only types that implement `Default` then you can derive `Default`.

-The default behaviour is essentially the instantiation of your type with all values set to _their_ default.
+🦀 The default `Default` behaviour is essentially the instantiation of your type with all values set to _their_ default.

-Obviously, this may not always be the desired result, so you can obviously implement the trait directly:
+🦀 Obviously, this may not always be the desired result, so you can obviously implement the trait directly:

-You might be wondering if you can derive `Default` for Enums, or if you have to implement it directly, and you actually can, using an additional attribute that you apply to the value you want to be the default.
+🦀 You might be wondering if you can derive `Default` for Enums, or if you have to implement it directly, and you actually can, using an additional attribute that you apply to the value you want to be the default.

-Unfortunately the `default` attribute only works when deriving `Default` for unit enums, which means if your enum contains nested types, you _will_ have to implement `Default` manually:
+🦀 Unfortunately the `default` attribute only works when deriving `Default` for unit enums, which means if your enum contains nested types, you _will_ have to implement `Default` manually:

 ### Hash